ValeriiKoniushenko/Nexium/README.md

 #### Pre-requirements

-1. You need to install next components to build the project.
+1. You need to install the next components to build the project.
    ```
    sudo apt install libwayland-dev libx11-dev libxi-dev libxrandr-dev libxinerama-dev libxkbcommon-dev libxcursor-dev libgl1-mesa-dev
    ```